Qiskit/documentation/README.md

 # By default, only the non-API docs are checked.
 You can add any of the
 # below arguments to also check API docs and/or Qiskit release notes.
-npm run check:links -- --current-apis --historical-apis --qiskit-release-notes
+npm run check:links -- --current-apis --dev-apis --historical-apis --qiskit-release-notes

 # However, `--historical-apis` currently has failing versions, so you may
 # want to add `--skip-broken-historical`.